raspberrypilearning/sense-hat-pong/worksheet.md

 >>> 2 <= y <= 4
 ```

-1. The interprter is telling you that the statement you have just written is `True`.
+1. The interpreter is telling you that the statement you have just written is `True`.
 Look closely at the line.
 In English it would read as `Two is less than or equal to y which is less than or equal to four.`

     This is a very handy way of determining if one number is between another two numbers or not.

-1. So to see if the ball is going to hit the bat, you can test whether the top of the bat (`y - 1`) is less than or equal to the ball's positon (`ball_position[1]`) and the ball's position is less than the bottom edge of the bat (`y + 1`).
+1. So to see if the ball is going to hit the bat, you can test whether the top of the bat (`y - 1`) is less than or equal to the ball's position (`ball_position[1]`) and the ball's position is less than the bottom edge of the bat (`y + 1`).

     ``` python
     if ball_position[0] == 1 and y - 1 <= ball_position[1] <= y + 1: